EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 /docs/outputs/lmf_output/#display-of-tags-parsed-in-the-input-file
 {:/comment}

+To see what tags **lmf**{: style="color: blue"} will look for, use `lmf --input`.
+[This web page](/docs/input/inputfile/#help-with-finding-tokens-the---input-switch) interprets what `--input` gives you.

 <div onclick="elm = document.getElementById('tags'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
+Click here to see how to display and interpret what is read from the ctrl file.
+</div>{::nomarkdown}<div style="display:none;padding:0px;" id="tags">{:/}
 {::comment}
-Click here to see how to display and interpret what lmf reads from the ctrl file {:/comment}
-<button type="button" class="button tiny radius">Click here to see how to display and interpret what lmf reads from the ctrl file.</button>
+<button type="button" class="button tiny radius">Click here to see how to display and interpret what is read from the ctrl file.</button>
-</div>{::nomarkdown}<div style="display:none;padding:0px;" id="tags">{:/}
+{:/comment}

 After transformation by the preprocessor, lmf parses for tags and substitutes default values for tags it does not find.
 By default this reading is silent.
 You can see what **lmf**{: style="color: blue"} reads (or assigns as defaults) by in inserting a command-line argument